Tabs Studio home Order Download Documentation Blog* Support

 Using add-ins

 Tabs Studio supports custom add-ins that can extend Tabs Studio functionality and interact with the Visual Studio shell.
 Add-in dlls are loaded from the Add-in installation folder at startup.
-The Add-in Manager window can be opened using the Tabs Studio context menu or TabsStudio.Connect.Addins command.
-It displays all loaded add-ins and allows add-in configuration if add-in supports it:
+The Add-in Manager window can be opened from the Tabs Studio toolbar, using the tab context menu or TabsStudio.Connect.Addins command.
+It displays all downloaded add-ins, if a started add-in supports configuration options the Options button is displayed:

 Tabs Studio Add-in Manager